Ardlamont murder: Background

 Alfred John Monson was born in 1860 the son of Reverend Thomas John Monson and his wife the Hon.
 Caroline Isabella Monckton, daughter of the 5th Viscount Galway.
 He married Agnes Maude Day in 1881.

 Windsor Dudley Cecil Hambrough, born 1873, was a member of the Hambrough family of Pipewell Hall, Northamptonshire and Steephill, Isle of Wight.

 Monson began working as a gentleman's tutor for the Hambrough family in 1891.
 In 1893 he took the lease on the Ardlamont estate in Argyll for the shooting season.
-His pupil, Windsor Dudley Cecil Hambrough, now 20-year-old joined him there; he had been living with Monson, his wife and three children at Risley Hall, Yorkshire for his education (where it later emerged, he had been having an illicit relationship with Mrs Monson).
-On 10 August, he took Hambrough a day's hunting in an area of woodland.
+His pupil, Windsor Dudley Cecil Hambrough, now 20 years old, joined him there; he had been living with Monson, his wife and three children at Risley Hall, Yorkshire for his education (where it later emerged he had been having an illicit relationship with Mrs Monson).
+On 10 August, he took Hambrough for a day's hunting in an area of woodland.
 A third man joined them, Edward Scott, a friend of Monson (who claimed to be a boating engineer, but also had an alias Edward Sweeney, or Ted Davis as a bookmaker) had arrived at the estate a few days earlier.

 Estate workers heard a shot, then saw Monson and Scott running to Ardlamont House carrying the guns.
 They were cleaning the weapons when the estate butler asked what had become of Mr Hambrough.
 Monson replied that he had shot himself in the head by accident while climbing a fence or wall.